Cristallo: Process

 The crushed and ground quartz was mixed with the purified alume catino and constantly mixed at high temperatures.
 The top of the molten batch would then be skimmed off.
 By skimming the top of the molten glass, unreacted and undissolved chlorides and sulfates in the mixture were removed.

 The molten glass would then be ladled into vats of water.
 The water removed chloride and sulfate impurities from the mixture.
 The process of remelting and placing the molten mixture into vats of water was repeated several times until the glass-makers were satisfied.

 Next the glass was placed into a furnace that was heated to the highest temperature possible and left there for several days.
 The material was stirred continually to eliminate defects, such as bubbles.

-Then the refined mixture was taken, heated and shaped into blocks called frit.
+Then the refined mixture was taken, heated, and shaped into blocks called frit.
 The frit was then taken and remelted and skimmed once again in order to remove impurities.
-The batch then had manganese added to the mixture at this time.
-The addition of manganese helps to rid the cristallo of any color tints.
-This step is repeated until the glass-maker is satisfied.
+The batch then had manganese added to the mixture at this time, helping rid the cristallo of any color tints.
+This step was repeated until the glass-makers were satisfied.

-Now the molten mixture is ready to be shaped by glass-makers into pieces of cristalloware.
+Afterward, the molten mixture was ready to be shaped by glass-makers into pieces of cristalloware.